 How will classes work in Call of Duty: WWII‘s multiplayer?
 Call of Duty: WWII will introduce Divisions, which will replace the create-a-class system from recent Call of Duty games.
 Players will choose from five iconic World War II divisions—Airborne, Mountain, Infantry, Armored, and Expedition—each with specific division training and weapon skills.
 The division you choose will determine what weapon type you will get, but you can change your division whenever you want.

 How will weapons and killstreaks in Call of Duty: WWII vary from early installments?
 Weaponry will obviously resemble guns from the earlier Call of Duty games, which were set during the Second World War.
-Some of the weapons confirmed so far are the M1903 rifle, the M1 Garand rifle, the M1911 pistol, plus a light machine gun, shotguns, and a variety of grenades.
+Some of the weapons confirmed so far are the M1903 rifle, the M1 Garand rifle, the M1911 pistol, the fan-favorite PPSh-41 SMG, plus a light machine gun, shotguns, and a variety of grenades.
 Unlike previous WWII Call of Duty games, weaponry will not be locked to the specific army you’re fighting for, so Germans can use American weapons and Americans can use German weapons if that’s what you prefer.
 While players can still earn new weapon and gear variants through Supply Drops, it looks like the variants earned will be cosmetic only, a change from recent games in the series which randomly gifted players with gear mods that offered better stats on weapons and gear.